 Cloud Observability offers log rehydration, a process that can help you lower storage costs and explore older logs by moving them from cold to hot storage.

-Cloud Observability ingests metrics from several sources as time series and saves them to our next-gen time series database (TSDB).
+Cloud Observability ingests infrastructure metrics from hundreds of sources.
+Metrics are stored as time series in our next-gen time series database (TSDB).
 Our TSDB was designed and built by the same people who created Google’s planet-scale Monarch system and offers high throughput for reliable monitoring.
 Once your metrics are stored, Cloud Observability’s correlation feature can map that data to your trace data, correlating deviations in metric charts to performance issues from traces throughout your deep system.

-You instrument your services to create and collect telemetry data used to describe distributed traces and metrics in your system.
+You instrument your services to create and collect application-level telemetry data.
 This instrumentation lives in your microservices, functions, web, mobile clients, anywhere your system accesses functionality.

-If your services use Java, Node.js, Python, or Go, you can quickly instrument using our OpenTelemetry Launchers.
 OpenTelemetry provides APIs, libraries, and instrumentation resources to capture telemetry data from your applications.
-Any supported frameworks, protocols, libraries, and data stores are automatically instrumented with just one line of code.
+You can start with auto-instrumentation to collect data from libraries and frameworks used in your system.
 You can then add more targeted instrumentation in areas of your system where additional data would prove helpful.

-Microsatellites and the OpenTelemetry Collector send telemetry data from your instrumentation to the Cloud Observability platform.
-The platform analyses any data that serves as examples of application errors, high latency, or other interesting events, and then builds complete traces and dynamic service diagrams, deduces correlations among the data, and monitors for changes in performance.
+Cloud Observability ingests the data from the Collector and analyses it to find examples of application errors, high latency, or other interesting events.
+It builds complete traces and dynamic service diagrams, deduces correlations among the data, and monitors for changes in performance that trigger configured alerts.

 Cloud Observability’s alerts and dashboards help you monitor and visualize logs, metrics, and traces in one place.
 Alerts and dashboards rely on the same Unified Query Builder and Unified Query Language, so you don’t have to learn new workflows or query languages for different features and telemetry types.